evxryyy/Rbxenv/Bitstream/Benchmark.md

 ### This page contains all the test cases for each type of bitstream.
 Each test runs 100,000 iterations.

-Note: All results are always in the average not 100% precise sometimes it can be faster or a little bit slower.
-And types who take more than `1 seconds` will get improved.
+Note: All results are always in the average not 100% precise sometimes it can be faster or a little bit slower

 ---